 Because we see a need, we are a voice for social change.

-As an agency sponsored by the Catholic Diocese of Salt Lake City we will:
+As an agency affiliated with the Catholic Diocese of Salt Lake City we will:

 - Work in partnership with other social service organizations